Same Day Flowers Delivery - Australia Wide!

 This combo came about purely by accident.
 Easter 2007, we had a customer who couldn't decide between flowers or chocolate eggs.
 Andrew, in a moment of genius (or desperation, the shop was packed), suggested both.
 "Why choose?" he said.
 It became one of our most requested Easter combinations.

-Single Wrapped Rose With Teddy Single Wrapped Rose With Teddy
+Single Wrapped Rose With Teddy

 $60.50

-Susan from Melbourne confirmed this works exactly as we'd hoped.
+Susan from Melbourne confirmed it works exactly as we'd hoped.
 Her granddaughter's dad ordered this for Valentine's Day, and Susan called us afterwards to say thank you.
-"My granddaughter was surprised by the Valentine's rose and teddy from her daddy," she said, "and that's what we were aiming for."
-That's it right there - the rose made Mum happy, the teddy made the little one happy, everyone wins.
+Rose made Mum happy, teddy made the little one happy.

 Why These Specific Flowers?

-Look, after nearly two decades of doing this, taking thousands of orders, and yes, making plenty of mistakes along the way (like the time I tried to convince someone that orange birds of paradise were "very Easter-y" - they weren't having it), I've learned what actually works versus what we think should work.
+Look, after nearly two decades of doing this, taking thousands of orders, and yes, making plenty of mistakes along the way (like the time I tried to convince someone that orange birds of paradise were "very Easter-y," they weren't having it), I've learned what actually works versus what we think should work.

-The Easter Reality
+The Easter Ordering Reality

 Easter Flowers Delivery FAQ